guptv93/guptv93.github.io/_statistics/distributions.md

 ![t-distribution](/assets/images/statistics/distributions.assets/t-distribution.png)

 The t-density has thicker “tails,” indicating greater variability, than does the normal density.
-The mean and variance of Tn can be shown to equal
+The mean and variance of $T_n$ can be shown to equal

 $$
 \expect[T_n] = 0 \\